Our Record of Accomplishments

 Congressman Jim Jordan is a conservative leader in the United States House of Representatives.
-A former Chairman of the House Republican Study Committee, he is now the Chairman of the House Freedom Caucus that is a group of conservative Members of Congress.
+A former Chairman of the House Republican Study Committee, he is also former Chairman of the House Freedom Caucus that is a group of conservative Members of Congress.
 The House Freedom Caucus promotes "limited government; rule of law and the Constitution; and policies that promote the liberty, safety, and prosperity of all Americans."

 Congressman Jordan is in the tradition of the late conservative leader Congressman John Ashbrook, the founder of Conservative Victory Fund, and a fellow Ohioan.
 Conservative Victory Fund has helped Congressman Jordan in all his campaigns since he first ran for Congress.